semio-community/semio-community.github.io/src/components/background/README.md

     - `className?: string`
   - Output: A full-viewport, fixed-position background.
 Marked `aria-hidden` and uses `pointer-events: none`.

-- `BackgroundParallaxHexIsland.astro` (Astro, thin island)
-  - Purpose: Hydrate `ParallaxHexBackground` only, leaving the rest of the page SSR-only.
-  - Typical directive: `client:only="react"`
-  - Props mirror the React component, with `className` passed through.

 - `SiteLayout.tsx` (React)
   - Purpose: Main site layout wrapper for content (SSR-first, no hydration by default).
   - Props mirror layout choices (header/footer/skip/theme/sidebar/noPaddingTop/showBackground/containerClassName).
-  - Recommendation: Keep `showBackground={false}` and rely on the island to hydrate the background (see below).
-If you prefer to host the background inside `SiteLayout`, hydrate the layout in the route.
+  - Recommendation: Keep `showBackground={false}` unless you want the layout to render its own background (which would require hydrating the layout in the route).

 - `SiteShell.astro` (Astro)
   - Purpose: Compose `SiteLayout` in a DRY way while hydrating the background only.